$48.5

 In this case, we took more than 60 depositions in five different states.
 Because of Stephenson’s tireless advocacy, shortly before the trial was to commence, the defendants settled the case for $48.5 million.

-When big rig trucks are involved in accidents, their massive size and weight can lead to devastating and life changing injuries that can include head, back, neck, brain and spinal cord damage, paralysis, amputations, broken bones, and even death.
-Survivors of commercial vehicle accidents often face long, painful recoveries that require expensive rehabilitation and continuing care, and medical bills mount up at a time they are unable to work.
+When big-rig trucks are involved in accidents, their massive size and weight can lead to devastating and life-changing injuries that can include head, back, neck, brain, and spinal cord damage, paralysis, amputations, broken bones, and even death.
+Survivors of commercial vehicle accidents often face long, painful recoveries that require expensive rehabilitation and continuing care, and medical bills mount up at a time when they are unable to work.

 Indiana laws are complicated, and insurance companies are out for their own benefit and will try to get you to settle for as little as possible.
-If you’re involved in a collision with a commercial vehicle, consulting a FedEx truck accident lawyer can be crucial.
-There are a large number of parties potentially liable for the accident and may include major corporations and multiple insurance companies well-experienced in defending claims and lawsuits brought against them.
-Making mistakes can cost you, and it’s difficult to know what to do or where to turn.
-An experienced rollover truck accident attorney can guide you through these complexities.
+Many parties are potentially liable for the accident, including major corporations and multiple insurance companies well-experienced in defending claims and lawsuits brought against them.
+Making mistakes can cost you, and knowing what to do or where to turn is difficult.

-Fortunately, there is help available from the commercial truck accident law firm of Stephenson Rife, LLP.
-At this difficult time, when you are trying to recover from your traumatic accident, our big rig accident attorney can take the burdens off you by dealing with the complex laws and multiple parties and insurers these cases involve.
-We understand the difficulties you and your family face, and we are deeply committed and fully prepared to handle all legal hurdles involved with proving liability and winning your case, so you can concentrate on rebuilding your life.
+Fortunately, help is available from the commercial truck accident law firm of Stephenson Rife, LLP.
+At this difficult time, when you are trying to recover from your traumatic accident, our big rig truck accident attorneys can take the burdens off you by dealing with the complex laws and multiple parties and insurers these cases involve.
+We understand the difficulties you and your family face, and we are deeply committed and fully prepared to handle all legal hurdles involved with proving liability and winning your case so you can concentrate on rebuilding your life.

 Our Big Rig Truck Accident Lawyers Win Big